1Solon/structure-mapper/readme.md

 <div align="center">

-# Structure Mapper
+# TreeMD

-_Structure Mapper is a Go-based utility that prints a visual representation of a directory tree._
+_TreeMD is a Go-based utility that prints a visual representation of a directory tree._

 </div>